Debate: Parliamentary style debating

 Parliamentary debate is conducted under rules originally derived from British parliamentary procedure, though parliamentary debate now has several variations, including American, Brazilian, British, Canadian, and German forms.
 It features the competition of individuals in a multi-person setting.
 It borrows terms such as "government" and "opposition" from the British parliament (although the term "proposition" is sometimes used rather than "government" when debating in the United Kingdom).

 Parliamentary debate is practiced worldwide and many international variations have been created.
 The premier event in the world of parliamentary debate is the World Universities Debating Championship.
 This tournament is conducted in the traditional British Parliamentary style of debate.

 Policy debating

-Policy debate is a fast-paced form of debate mostly commonly practiced in the U.S. Policy debate is composed of two teams of two that will advocate for and against a resolution (typically a proposed policy for the United States federal government or an international organization).
+Policy debate is a fast-paced form of debate most commonly practiced in the U.S. Policy debate is composed of two teams of two that will advocate for and against a resolution (typically a proposed policy for the United States federal government or an international organization).
 Affirmative teams generally present a proposal to implement a specific modified form of the resolution called a plan.
 The negative will either try to disprove or undermine this plan or display that the opportunity costs of their opponent's plan are so great that it should not be implemented.
 Policy Debate is sometimes also referred to as cross-examination debate (shortened to CX) because of the 3-minute questioning periods following each constructive speech.